|United States chronology|

 |Related articles||List of conventions | References to the USA in Doctor Who | Chicago chronology | Doctor Who USA Tour | Documentaries and specials | TV Guide | Saturday, March 12, 1988 | United States by the numbers | Time-Life Television|

-- Late 1992: The newly-recovered "missing" Patrick Troughton story, The Tomb of the Cybermen, is added to the syndication package, increasing the number of available second Doctor stories from five to six:
+- By August 1992: The newly-recovered "missing" Patrick Troughton story, The Tomb of the Cybermen, is added to the syndication package, increasing the number of available second Doctor stories from five to six:

 PATRICK TROUGHTON (continued)